 PEF explained that allowing an additional 15 days outage, as requested by PCS Phosphate, means that replacement power must be obtained for those 15 days.
 The costs for replacement power would be borne by PEF's customers.
-(PEF BR 7) PEF essentially claims that the customers pay for power for 350 days throughout the year under the standard offer provisions, although PCS Phosphate wants the maintenance allowance changed so that power would only be required for 335 days.
-(PEF BR 7)
+PEF essentially claims that the customers pay for power for 350 days throughout the year under the standard offer provisions, although PCS Phosphate wants the maintenance allowance changed so that power would only be required for 335 days.

 PCS Phosphate claims that the 15-day allowance may be unduly restrictive because it may not be sufficient to perform the essential maintenance on the renewable provider's equipment.
-(PCS Phosphate BR 15-16) Witness Marz testifies that PEF's requirement is one-sided and not responsive to the specific circumstances of renewable energy producers.
-(TR 110)
+Witness Marz testified that PEF's requirement is one-sided and not responsive to the specific circumstances of renewable energy producers.

-The projected outage for the avoided unit appears reasonable in the view of staff.
-The Commission is required, by statute, to provide compensation to the renewable provider based upon the utility's avoided cost; not the cost of power produced by the renewable generator.
-Staff believes that extending the allowance for permitted maintenance outage as requested by PCS Phosphate would not be in accord with Commission rules just cited.
+The projected outage for the avoided unit appears reasonable in our view.
+We are required, by statute, to provide compensation to the renewable provider based upon the utility's avoided cost; not the cost of power produced by the renewable generator.
+We believe that extending the allowance for permitted maintenance outage as requested by PCS Phosphate would not be in accord with Commission rules just cited.
 As previously stated, this provision means that the standard offer contract utilizes the next planned generator as a performance benchmark to assure "equal pay for equal performance," and so guard the interests of the ratepayer.

-The arrangements for maintenance provided by a standard offer contract should be based on the maintenance requirements of the avoided unit.
+We find that the arrangements for maintenance provided by a standard offer contract shall be based on the maintenance requirements of the avoided unit.
 PEF's contract provides for 15 days of scheduled maintenance per year, which is based on PEF's avoided costs.